MaciejGrzybacz/.NET-Practise/DesignPatterns/DesignPatterns/README.md

 - #### Template Method Pattern
    - The **Template Method Pattern** defines the skeleton of an algorithm in a method, deferring some steps to subclasses.
 It allows subclasses to redefine certain steps of an algorithm without changing its structure.
 This pattern is useful when you want to define a common algorithm structure but allow subclasses to provide specific implementations for some steps.
    You can find the implementation of the Template Method pattern in the `Behavioral/TemplateMethod.cs` file.
+- #### Chain of Responsibility Pattern
+   - The **Chain of Responsibility Pattern** allows you to pass a request along a chain of handlers.
+Each handler decides either to process the request or to pass it to the next handler in the chain.
+This pattern is useful when you want to decouple senders and receivers of requests.
+   You can find the implementation of the Chain of Responsibility pattern in the `Behavioral/ChainOfResponsibility.cs` file.

 ### Creational Patterns

 Creational patterns deal with object creation mechanisms, trying to create objects in a manner suitable to the situation.